-- independently design a system with cognitive capacities; - perform independent research in Artificial Intelligence/ Cognitive Science; - analyse and test system properties and qualities and report on them at a high scientific level; - cooperate at a similar level of professionalism with graduates from disciplines related to Artificial Intelligence and Cognitive Science.
+- independently design a system with cognitive capacities - perform independent research in Artificial Intelligence - analyse and test system properties and qualities and report on this at a high scientific level - cooperate at a similar level of professionalism with graduates from disciplines related to Artificial Intelligence, Cognitive Science and Computing Science.

-The combined focus areas of the programme, together with the defined master abilities and the clustered final qualifications of the KION frame of reference, are elaborated in the six final qualifications for the master's programme (see Appendix 2).
+The defined master abilities and the clustered final qualifications of the KION frame of reference have been elaborated into the six final qualifications for the master's programme (see Appendix 2).
 The programme prepares students at a scientific level.
-The scientific training offers the possibility for employment in the non-scientific labour market, as an individual consultant or entrepreneur, as well as the possibility to continue with a PhD trajectory in a variety of research fields.
+The scientific training offers the possibility of employment in the non-scientific labour market, as a freelance consultant or entrepreneur, as well as the possibility to continue with a PhD trajectory in a variety of research fields.